-To be eligible to take the Residual ACT, prospective students must first complete the online portion of the application for admission to Cedarville (either College Now or undergraduate).
-They will not be permitted to take the exam without submitting their application.
+To be eligible to take ACCUPLACER placement tests through Cedarville, prospective students must first complete the online portion of the application for admission to Cedarville (either Dual Enrollment or undergraduate).

-- There is a 60-day waiting period if a student wants to re-take the Residual ACT.
-There is no waiting period between a national ACT test and Residual ACT.
+- There is a 14-day waiting period if a student wants to re-take an ACCUPLACER.

 Advanced Placement Credit